 All accidents will be investigated, including the review of relevant risk assessments, to prevent re-occurrence.
-The Health and Safety coordinator will monitor the accidents, incidents and near misses to identify trends.
+Senior leaders will monitor the accidents, incidents and near misses to identify trends.
 The Governors subcommittee will also receive information on accidents at each meeting.

-13. Health Issues
+12. Health Issues

-13.1 Smoking (also see the Smoke Free Policy)
+12.1 Smoking (also see the Smoke Free Policy)